-Kerry Babies: Grave exhumed in 1984 baby death investigation
+Kerry Babies: Remains exhumed in 1984 baby death investigation

 - Published

-The remains of a baby boy who was found dead on a beach in the Republic of Ireland 37 years ago have been exhumed as part of an ongoing investigation.
+The remains of a baby boy found dead on a beach in the Republic of Ireland 37 years ago have been exhumed as part of an ongoing investigation.

 The infant, who had suffered multiple stab wounds, was discovered by a jogger at White Strand, Cahersiveen, County Kerry, on 14 April 1984.